-In addition to private practice, she is a Visiting/Guest Lecturer at a number of institutions, including the Northern College of Acupuncture, The Institute of Psychiatry (King’s College, London) and the University of Westminster (London).
-She also lectures at a number of other colleges.
+In addition to private practice, she is a Visiting/Guest Lecturer at a number of institutions, including the Northern College of Acupuncture, The Institute of Psychiatry (King’s College, London) and the University of Westminster, London (2011-14).
 She is an independent Consultant Nutritionist for schools, local government and Nuffield Proactive Health and regularly runs nutrition and behaviour workshops for families, teachers, and health and social care professionals.
 She has convened 8 national conferences examining the impact of our technological age on food and the environment, and the potential consequent adverse effects on our physical and mental health.

 Martina is a member of the British Association for Applied Nutrition & Nutritional Therapy (BANT) which is committed to raising the professional standards of nutritionists working in nutritional therapy.
 She is registered with the Complementary & Natural Healthcare Council (CNHC), the Department of Health sponsored regulator, and the Nutritional Therapy Council (registered nutritionists have achieved the NTC Certificate of Competence in Nutritional Therapy Practice).

 Martina has been a speaker at a number of conferences nationwide examining the increasing impact of our technological age on diet, and established links between nutrition and physical/mental health conditions – recently on ‘Nutritional Interventions for Behavioural and Mood Disorders’ at the Royal College of General Practitioners Primary Care Conference 2011, NEC Birmingham.